 The NHS offers free and confidential contraceptive services, including to young people under 16, and others regardless of disability, gender, ethnicity, religion and sexual orientation.
 Talk to your GP, health visitor, school nurse or find out more from the NHS website.

-Following the birth of a child, you may want to get advice on changing the method of contraception and explore the options that suit you and your partner best.
+Following the birth of a child, you may want to get advice on contraception and explore the options that suit you and your partner best.

 You may find information from the Family Planning Association useful too.